MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-developer-push.md

 ```
 Headers:

-- **x-ms-callback-url:** When not empty, failed, or successful device registration will trigger POST request webhook.
+- **x-ms-callback-url:** When not empty, failed or successful device registration will trigger POST request webhook.
 - **x-ms-callback-url-headers:** Contains a serialized JSON of a string-to-string dictionary, representing headers passed for webhook requests.
 Used only when x-ms-callback-url is defined.

 Returns: 202 on success, 400 if the request is not valid.